Skip to main content

 Credit: 1

-Prerequisite: Chemistry (Pre AP Chemistry recommended), Algebra II, and Teacher Approval
+Prerequisite: Chemistry (Honors Chemistry recommended), Algebra II, and Teacher Approval

 (If you did not take IPC, and wish to take AP Chemistry your Jr. year, you must also take Physics)